josep91/hello-world/README.md

 # hello-world
 I am learning about GitHub :)

-In church, I am a Mormon--a follower of Jesus Christ.
-I love to serve people and learn as much as I can about the gospel (see mormon.org) and share it with others.
+In church, I am a member of The Church of Jesus Christ of Latter-day Saints.

 In family, I am the oldest brother of a large family.
 We love to spend time together and travel.